moppywhip/llmPM/readme.md

 ```

 The test simulates a software development project but the Workstream class is designed to work with any type of project or workflow.

-## Limitations

-- Currently uses a simple string for timeline storage
-- No persistence layer
-- Single-instance only
-- No message threading or relationships